What are Amazon "Deferred" transactions?

 Normal Amazon settlements continue as usual.

-New recognition settlements for each marketplace:
+New recognition settlements appear for each marketplace:

 Each recognition settlement shows the familiar Sales / Refunds / Fees / Taxes lines.